rromerov/travel_ai_agent/README.md

 > [!NOTE]
 > This will populate a json file inside the data folder.
 Once generated you can access them at the [following link](data/api_keys.json).

+## APIs used

+- [Google Maps Geocoding](https://developers.google.com/maps/documentation/geocoding/requests-geocoding#geocoding-lookup) for converting addresses into geographic coordinates.
+It offers a free tier with a limited number of requests per month.

+- [National Weather Service API](https://www.weather.gov/documentation/services-web-api) for retrieving weather data by providing coordinates within US.
+It provides a free API with no authentication required.